Valid objections to a history of the British government’s role in the Troubles should not stand in the way of accountability

 One of them, Ian McBride Roy Foster’s successor as Prof of Irish History at Oxford adds that historians are well used to dealing with limited data and all too willing to highlight gaps in the evidence.

 All the same, and with due respect to those taking part, this project is flawed in concept and communication.
 First is the limited brief of the UK government’s role in the Troubles.
 Northern Ireland affairs are intrinsic to Irish history.
 British policy is only a limited part of the story.
-The narrowness of the brief was alway bound to attract suspicion of whitewash that can only be dispelled by results.
-A wider multidisciplinary approach planned by a range of British, Irish and international academics would have provided grounds for greater public confidence beyond the cynics and the irreconcilable partisans.
+The narrowness of the brief was bound to attract suspicion of whitewash that can only be dispelled by results.
+While the tradition of Irish history writing can be relied on to produce as comprehensive and forensic account of the subject as possible, a wider multidisciplinary approach planned by a range of British, Irish and international academics would have provided grounds for greater public confidence beyond the cynics and the irreconcilable partisans.
 It is not too late to adopt it.
 The second flaw is if anything more crucial .
-It lies in the absence of UKG assurances that this is not once for all permission to access key tate records.
+It lies in the absence of UKG assurances that this is not a once only exercise to access key state records.

 At the same time, chronic distrust can pass up a vital chance to achieve accountability.
 For this history project as well as for the Independent Commission on Reconciliation and Recovery ( ICRIR) there are bound to limitations on the public disclosure of who did what to whom.
 Redactions will be made and perhaps even undertakings required not to reveal details harmful to the living,